PaddlePaddle/PaddleSpeech/README.md

 ## Hyper-parameters Tuning

-The hyper-parameters $\alpha$ (coefficient for language model scorer) and $\beta$ (coefficient for word count scorer) for the [*CTC beam search decoder*](https://arxiv.org/abs/1408.2873) often have a significant impact on the decoder's performance.
-It would be better to re-tune them on a validation set when the acoustic model is renewed.
+The hyper-parameters $\alpha$ (language model weight) and $\beta$ (word insertion weight) for the [*CTC beam search decoder*](https://arxiv.org/abs/1408.2873) often have a significant impact on the decoder's performance.
+It would be better to re-tune them on the validation set when the acoustic model is renewed.

 `tools/tune.py` performs a 2-D grid search over the hyper-parameter $\alpha$ and $\beta$.
 You must provide the range of $\alpha$ and $\beta$, as well as the number of their attempts.